amaurylancelin/PSC_Mangrove_Remote_Sensing/README.md

-Remember to clean the outputs of the cells of the notebook when leaving it, in order to avoid saving and management errors (Menu Cell/All output/Clear).
+Remember to clean the outputs of the cells of the notebook when leaving it, in order to avoid saving and management errors.

 Good use of tools!